 - It is essential that children are safeguarded from potentially harmful and inappropriate online material.
 An effective whole school approach to online safety is required to protect and educate pupils and staff in their use of technology and establish mechanisms to identify, intervene in and escalate concerns where appropriate. - On-line safety is the responsibility of the DSL(s).
 At Hampton School the DSL will work closely with the Head of PHSE and ESafety Officer and with PZM (who is one of the DDSLs and Deputy Head with responsibility for IT).
-At Hampton Pre-Prep & Prep the DSL will work closely with the Deputy Head (Pastoral) regarding ESafety.
-Staff are given clear guidelines for the appropriate use of technology and detailed guidance is provided in the Staff Behaviour Policy. - Mobile devices and computers are a source of education, communication and entertainment.
-However, we know that some adults and young people may use these technologies to harm children.
+At Hampton Pre-Prep & Prep the DSL will work closely with the SLT regarding ESafety.
+Staff are given clear guidelines for the appropriate use of technology and detailed guidance is provided in the Staff Behaviour Policy.